Back to Basics: Your Exfoliating 1-0-1

 After the dead skin on your feet has been thoroughly scrubbed clean, apply Body Smooth Refreshing Polish to your Exfoliating Mitt and rub the polish gently over your body in a circular motion.

 Your feet and legs are covered in tougher skin than your bikini and chest area, so you can apply more polish or scrub slightly harder when exfoliating here.

 Finally, lather yourself in one of your favourite body washes, such as Rinse and Retreat Sensitive Body Wash or Eucalyptus, Bergamot and Black Pepper Body Wash, for a soapy, silky and delightfully refreshing final clean.

 Apply roughly a marble-sized dollop of your Face Smooth Brightening Polish to your face and once more, rub in a gentle, circular motion.

 After gently scrubbing for around a minute, wash the granules and dislodged dirt from your face with warm water.
 Then (if you can bear to), pop the shower water to as cold as you can stand to close the pores and further protect your face from additional grit and grime.

-Now, while you’re still slightly damp from the shower, smooth your preferred moisturising body lotion over your entire body (we’d recommend Perfect Skin Resurfacing Body Lotion, Whipped Velvet Intensely Rich Buttermelt or Body Love Firming Buttercream, depending on your particular moisturising requirements) before smoothing either Skin Feast Nourishing Cream Concentrate or Skin Dream Age-Defying Firming Cream Concentrate into your face.
+Now, while you’re still slightly damp from the shower, smooth your preferred moisturising body lotion over your entire body (we’d recommend Super Smooth Resurfacing Body Lotion, Whipped Velvet Intensely Rich Buttermelt or Body Love Firming Buttercream, depending on your particular moisturising requirements) before smoothing either Skin Feast Nourishing Moisturiser or Skin Dream Firming Night Cream into your face.